minetest-mods/irc/README.txt

 INTRODUCTION
 ------------
-This mod is just a glue between luasocket, LuaIRC, and Minetest.
-It provides a two-way communication between the in-game chat, and an arbitrary IRC channel.
+This mod is just a glue between IRC and Minetest.
+It provides two-way communication between the in-game chat, and an arbitrary IRC channel.

 The forum topic is at http://minetest.net/forum/viewtopic.php?id=3905

 COMPILING
 ---------
-Make sure you have CMake (http://cmake.org/), and of course, a C compiler, on your system before proceeding.
+Make sure you have SCons (http://scons.org/), and of course, a C compiler, on your system before proceeding.
 For Windows, try MinGW32 (http://mingw.org/).
 For Unix-based systems, you should not have any problems with the C compiler